kaiserguy/ai-questions/local-version/final_implementation_summary.md

 ## 🎯 **What This Means**

 Your AI Questions application is now a **complete personal AI tracking platform** that allows users to:
-- Monitor AI response evolution on both public (1984) and personal questions
+- Monitor AI response evolution on both public and personal questions
 - Maintain private collections of questions for individual research
 - Compare responses across different AI models and time periods
 - Track changes in AI behavior and capabilities over time

-The application successfully combines the original concept of tracking AI responses to politically sensitive questions with a powerful personal research tool for individual users.
+The application successfully combines the original concept of tracking AI responses to questions with a powerful personal research tool for individual users.

 **Status: FULLY OPERATIONAL** 🚀